Smart Districts - Smart DCU

 Dublin City University (DCU) is one of Ireland’s leading universities and a hub of high-tech innovation and research.

-The wealth of research and start-up expertise within the University makes DCU an ideal Smart District, in particular the expertise of Smart DCU’s partners.
-Enable is a leading IoT research centre with a presence in eight universities, while Insight is one of Europe’s largest data analytics research organisations, and DCU Alpha is a commercial innovation campus that promotes the growth of research-intensive businesses.
+The wealth of research and start-up expertise within the University makes DCU an ideal Smart District, particularly through the collaboration of Smart DCU’s partners.
+The Insight SFI Research Centre for Data Analytics, one of Europe’s largest data analytics research organisations, brings cutting-edge expertise in data-driven solutions, while DCU Alpha, DCU’s commercial innovation campus, fosters the growth of research-intensive businesses.
+In partnership with these, Bentley Systems, a global leader in pioneering software development for infrastructure, integrates its advanced technologies to support the development of smart, sustainable solutions across the campus

-The DCU Glasnevin campus can be viewed as a microcosm of a city.
-Many of the challenges faced within the campus mirror those we experience in our day-to-day lives.
 Smart DCU projects explore some of the key issues facing urban centres today.
-How can we improve mobility to, from and around our city?
-How can we reduce carbon emissions?
+How can we improve mobility to, from and around our campuses and beyond?
+How can we reduce the campus carbon emissions?
 How can we harness green energy more efficiently?

-Smart DCU bridges the gap between research and practice; transferring key learning and knowledge from the latest developments in smart city research, into smart city initiatives.
+Smart DCU bridges the gap between research and practice, transferring key learning and knowledge from the latest developments in smart city research, into smart city initiatives.

 Bentley’s Founders’ Honors 2023

-The Smart DCU Digital Twin project received the Bentley’s Founders’ Honors 2023 under the category of ‘Facilities, Campuses and Cities’.
+The Smart DCU Digital Twin project received the Bentley’s Founders’ Honors 2023 under the category of ‘Facilities, Campuses and Cities.
 Founders’ Honors, chosen individually by Bentley Systems’ founders, are presented to a small number of exemplary projects, individuals, and organisations which particularly inspire Bentley in their company’s mission of advancing the world’s infrastructure while sustaining both the global economy and environment.
-To date, Smart DCU has supported a range of pioneering projects, from the trialling of a hydrogen powered bus to the use of technology to support DCU’s status as the world’s first Autism Friendly University.

 Kieran Mahon